 We peddled past farm land, along St. Peters Bay and over bridges until ending at a food truck famous for their PEI French fries piled up “Newfoundland style” with all sorts of toppings.
 But, we opted for an even better treat during our quick break – a chat with fellow travelers!
 We loved getting to know a cute family from New England and happily answered all their questions about RV life.

-Cycling the Gulf Shore Way
+Cycling the Gulf Shore Way in PEI

 There is a paved multi-use trail called Gulf Shore Way that goes through the majority of Prince Edward Island National Park.
 Although, this one wasn’t quite as flat as the Confederation Trail, it still made for a fun break from exploring by car.